ReCraft Creative ReUse Center: Mindful Crafting at a Great Price in Greenville, SC [Closed for moving]

 Have you heard about ReCraft in Greenville?
 Maybe you’re a parent eternally looking for ways to engage your child in art-making but the cost of art materials gets in the way.
 Or, maybe you are buried in all these materials you’ve amassed because you don’t know what to do with them.

 If only there was a place that had all you needed plus inspiration and ideas on what to make.
-Thankfully, Greenville’s very own ReCraft Creative ReUse Center just opened its doors (upcycled and donated, of course).
+Thankfully, Greenville’s very own ReCraft Creative ReUse Center is here to help.
 As parents become more mindful of using upcycled materials for craft-making, ReCraft is the perfect place to tickle your young engineer or artist’s imagination.
+You can now find them at their even larger location on Laurens Road in Greenville, SC!

 What is ReCraft Greenville?

 Grant Cothran founded ReCraft in 2019, bringing Greenville its very own repository for unwanted reusable art materials from households and local businesses, and giving those materials a second life.
-Fast forward to February 2022, ReCraft has found its permanent home, in a whopping 7,500 sq. ft space along Haywood road.
-KAG paid them a visit, and we found everything beautifully organized and displayed, making it easier for that inspiration to kick in!
+Fast forward to August 2023, ReCraft has found its permanent home on Laurens Road.
+KAG paid them a visit (actually, multiple visits) and we found everything beautifully organized and displayed, making it easier for that inspiration to kick in.

 Maker Space